hamzayassin/docs/docs/create-screenshots.md

 ---
 id: create-screenshots
-title: How and with which tool to create screenshots
+title: "How and with which tool to create screenshots"
-description: Information on how you can take screenshots and which tools are recommended
+description: "Information on how you can take screenshots and which tools are recommended"
-sidebar_label: Create Screenshots
+sidebar_label: "Create Screenshots"
 ---

 ## Create screenshots